faisalee/ExodusBin/README.md

 LogPath=C:\\Users\\faisa\\OneDrive\\Work\\Java\\Exodus\\src\\logs
 DDLPath=C:\\Users\\faisa\\OneDrive\\Work\\Java\\Exodus\\src\\ddl
 ExportPath=C:\\Users\\faisa\\OneDrive\\Work\\Java\\Exodus\\src\\export

+#WHERE Clause Additional Criteria, following is an Example
+SCHEMANAME.TABLENAME.WHERECriteria = COL1 = 74196328 AND COL2 LIKE 'SOMETHING%'

+#Additional Criteria like LIMIT or ORDER BY etc., following is an Example
+SCHEMANAME.TABLEname.AdditionalCriteria = LIMIT 13
 ```

 For first time, change the `DryRun=NO` to `YES` so that we can be sure of our setup.

+The TargetConnectParams has now `rewriteBatchedStatements` this will rewrite bulk statements automatically for faster writes!

+`WHERECriteria` and `AdditionalCriteria` have been added to take care of extra WHERE clause for individual tables and additional expression like `ORDER BY` or `LIMIT n`

 Other important paramneters